treehouseaustin/team-guidelines/CONTRIBUTING.md

 ### GIT

-All code developed for TreeHouse projects must be tracked in version control through GIT.
-All repositories are stored on GitHub under the [TreeHouse organization](https://github.com/treehouseaustin).

-With the exception of generic components that we choose to open source, all repositories will be set to private in our GitHub account.
+All code developed for our projects must be tracked in version control through GIT.
+With the exception of generic components that we choose to [open source](./OPEN_SOURCE.md), all repositories will be set to private in our GitHub account.
 Even so, care should be taken against committing any credentials or potentially sensitive information.

 #### Branching